papadiscobravo/National-Park-Places-and-Scale/README.md

     Paul.js

 #### major things left to do
-``1. import
+import
         Flask--SQLite db--NPSplacesAndAttendance table
         Flask--SQLite db--POIdata table

-1. systemwide map
+systemwide map
         pickRandomPlace.js
         drawMap.js
         bindPlaceMarkers.js
         drawCircles.js
         bindPOImarkers.js

-1. per-park attendance
+per-park attendance
         plotAttendance.js

-1. systemwide scatterplot
+systemwide scatterplot
         Lat vs Area
         Long vs Area

-1. make sure HTML and CSS are making the page look really sharp``
+make sure HTML and CSS are making the page look really sharp

 Benji advises: Don't put logic on the outermost level of any of these files.
 Everything we do, put it into a function.